snetsystems/dsl-builder/README.md

 A library extracted from OpenSearch Dashboard for Query DSL conversion.
 This package provides core functionality for OpenSearch/Elasticsearch query builder.

+**Version Compatibility:** This library is extracted from OpenSearch-Dashboards version 3.1.0 (as of 2025.7.20) and maintains compatibility with that version's query DSL structure and features.

+**Module Support:** This package supports both CommonJS and ES Module imports for maximum compatibility.

 ## 📦 Installation

 ```bash